 It is more difficult to measure the exact bite force of dogs, because they won’t bite as hard every time, and they will bite harder if they’re provoked.
 The force they can chow down with depends on the shape of the jaw and the size of the dog’s head

 One test measured three dog breeds that often strike fear in those afraid of dogs; American Pit Bull Terriers, German Shepherds, and Rottweilers.
 (If you are afraid of dogs, you should know that all dogs can be good and all dogs can be bad – it depends on the owner and not the breed.)
-The average bite strength turned out to be 269 pounds of pressure.
+The average dog bite force turned out to be 269 pounds of pressure.

 The Rottweilers were the strongest and topped with 328 pounds of bite pressure.
-German Shepherds came in second with a 238 measured bite force, and the American Pit Bull Terrier came in third with 235 pounds of pressure.
+German Shepherds came in second with a 238 measured dog bite force, and the American Pit Bull Terrier came in third with 235 pounds of pressure.

 How does that measure compared to cousins in the wild?